TharunKommaddi/OracleApex/Interview Questions - Oracle PL SQL.md

 an ORA-00054 truncate error.when trying to perform DDL such as truncate,alter,drop or alter objects that are use by other user,you may encounter the database error ORA-00054 resource busy acquire with NOWAIT specified

-# 9. What are triggers.can you give an example.
+# 9. What are triggers.can you give an example ?
 Triggers are also a pl/sql block which is automatically invoked whenever the user is perform any dml operations on the table

 - To create consistencies